gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/style.md

        StockWatcher/war/images
        ```

-2. From this page, copy the image of the logo and paste it into the images directory.
+2. From this page, copy the image of the GWT logo and paste it into the `images/` directory.

        ```text
-       StockWatcher/war/images/GoogleCode.png
+       StockWatcher/war/images/gwt.png
        ```

 3. In StockWatcher.html, insert an img tag pointing to the logo file.